general515/Facial_Expression_Recognition_Using_GCN/README.md

 # Facial_Expression_Recognition_GCN

+PyTorch code for 'Fast and Efficient Facial Expression Recognition Using a Gabor Convolutional Network' (IEEE Signal Processing Letters, Vol. 27:1954-1958, 2020)

 Highlights:

 (1) This model is very light, only 4 convolutional layers and 2 FC layers (including the FC for softmax loss).